 Whether you’re a brick and mortar shop or a software company, landing page templates make it easier than ever to use material design in your websites.

 This Materializer landing page from Neuethemes is great for brands who are looking to update their website with a modern, material look.
 It’s perfect for specialty ecommerce brands, who can use the showcase area to highlight their products.

 The template offers three layouts: a fullscreen slider, a fullscreen hero image, and a video background, all of which follow the material design standards.
 You can purchase the HTML template on Creative Market to get started with material design for your website.

 Is Your Brand Ready For Material?

 Now that you have a great understanding of how you can flex material design, you’re equipped to begin planning a new app or webpage for your brand.
-For further insight on current design trends, see the The Best Logo Design Trends of 2015 or visit these 7 Websites That Master Minimalist Design.
+For further insight on current design trends, see the 7 Websites That Master Minimalist Design.